 I spent the next few years unraveling the events that led to that day.
 What I discovered is I had been ignoring all the warning signs: overwhelm at work, sleepless nights, using up all ten of my sick days, a flailing marriage, high anxiety and extreme stress, all blaring sirens of distress.

 Developing a self-care routine takes time, trial and error.
 You may even fall off the wagon a few times, but the point is to implement change and make progress.
-You’re more likely to experience success if you:

 - Consider how you neglect yourself and make a list of the changes you’d like to make.

 - Consider what brings you joy and fills your cup and make room for those activities on your schedule. ex. hobbies, outings, activities

 - Take it slowly.
 A big overhaul all at once almost always results in failure.
 (Think New Year’s Resolutions.)
 So, add one change at a time until it becomes habit.
 Then introduce another change into your routine.

 - Have everything you need to implement change on hand. ex. exercise equipment, skin care products

 - By the same token, identify and get rid of anything that is keeping you from making a change. ex. junk food, excuses, poor habits